openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/06-06-deploying-using-the-command-line/assignment.md

     Run 'oc status' to view your app.
 ```

-OpenShift will assign a default name for the application created based on the name of the git repository that hosts the source code form the application.
+OpenShift will assign a default name for the application created based on the name of the git repository that hosts the source code from the application.
+You may see a PodSecurity warning message in the output.
+This is because the application is being deployed using the default restrictive security context constraints (SCC) for the project.

-As you might recall the URL of the Git repository containing the web application is: `https://github.com/openshift-instruqt/blog-django-py`
+As you might recall, the URL of the Git repository containing the web application is: `https://github.com/openshift-instruqt/blog-django-py`

 In this case, the application is named `blog-django-py`.
 If you wanted to change the name, you could have supplied the ``--name`` option along with the name you wish to use as an argument.